About UsPage address: https://www.mnsu.edu/its/academic/about_us.html

-The ATS team brings more than 50 years of collective experience in educational technology to bear on our work at Minnesota State University, Mankato.
+The ATS team brings many years of collective experience in educational technology to bear on our work at Minnesota State University, Mankato.
 With expertise in teaching and learning, video production, instructional design, technology, learning and motivational science, copyright and intellectual property, and accessibility, our team is well-rounded and ready to help you make your instructional dreams come true.
 We include brief biosketches below so you can learn more about our background and experience.

 Bio: Michael Manderfeld is an Instructional Designer for Academic Technology services at Minnesota State University, Mankato.
 Michael holds an M.S. in Educational Leadership from Minnesota State Mankato with a significant dedication of research and experience to Educational Technology.
 Michael worked closely with the K-12 and Secondary Programs department within the College of Education during his M.S. as a research and teaching assistant.
 He continues to teach technology integration courses for pre-service teachers in the College of Education.
 He is also a Quality Matters certified peer-reviewer, and the Institutional Representative (IR) for our campus.